Diarrhoea in Angora GoatsTuesday, 14th September 2021

-It is therefore vital to determine the cause of the diarrhoea rather than trying to treat the diarrhoea itself.
-Speak to your vet providing a good history.
+It is important to determine the cause of the diarrhoea rather than trying to treat the diarrhoea itself.
+Speak to your vet, providing a good history.
 You may need to get a faecal sample checked and, if any deaths, a Post Mortem done to determine the cause.

 - Fresh lush pasture

 - Sudden changes in diet –It takes the rumen 7-10 days to adapt to a new diet

 - Excess milk in kids, for example, kids kept in kid pens with mothers out grazing can consume excess milk.
 Can lead to ‘Floppy Kid Syndrome’ https://www.angoras.co.za/article/floppy-kid-syndrome

 - Incorrect feeding of ‘Hansies’ https://www.angoras.co.za/article/hand-rearing-hansies-orphaned-angora-kids

 - Escherichi Coli (E.Coli) : https://www.angoras.co.za/article/escherichia-coli-ecoli#175